dasmurphy/sublime-css-colors/README.md

+#Sorry for the inconvenience, but the project is renamed to livecss.
+And the new project page is at https://github.com/a-sk/livecss

 #Introduction:
 This Script underlays the hexadecimal, rgb or named CSS color codes with their real color.
 The foreground color is selected oppositely.